keiraz-hang/bluestamp-porftfolio/index.md

 ## CODE

 The main part of my code for this project involves a webhook, which is a callback function that allows for easy data communication between 2 applications.
-Webhooks work together with APIs to allow this to happen.
+I use a webhook from openweather.org in this project, which sends me the data I need, such as the current weather type.
 Simply put, my code recieves data from an OpenWeather webhook and then searches for certain keywords in the data, such as "clouds," "clear," "thunderstorm," etc. If a certain keyword is detected, the NeoPixel will turn a corresponding color.

 ## CHALLENGES